Swimming (sport): Competition pools

 Other pools which host events under World Aquatics regulations are required to meet some but not all of these requirements.
 Many of these pools have eight, or even six, instead of ten lanes and some will be 25 m long, making them Short course.
 World records that are set in short course pools are kept separate from those set in long course pools because it may be an advantage or disadvantage to swimmers to have more or less turns in a race.

+Due to waves created by the swimmers, it can be an advantage to swim closer to the center of the pool during a race.
+Due to this, World Aquatics regulations specify which lane each swimmer competes in based on previous times.

+In a ten lane pool this is as follows:

 Seasons

 Competitive swimming, from the club through to international level, tends to have an autumn and winter season competing in short course (25 metres or yards) pools and a spring and summer season competing in long course (50-metre) pools and in open water.

 In international competition and in club swimming in Europe, the short course (25m) season lasts from September to December, and the long course (50m) season from January to August with open water in the summer months.
 These regulations are slowly being brought to competition in North America.

 As of right now, in club, school, and college swimming in the United States and Canada, the short course (25 yards) season is much longer, from September to March.
 The long-course season takes place in 50-meter pools and lasts from April to the end of August with open water in the summer months.

 In club swimming in Australasia, the short course (25m) season lasts from April to September, and the long course (50m) season from October to March with open water in the summer months.

 Outside the United States, meters is the standard in both short and long course swimming, with the same distances swum in all events.
 In the American short course season, the 500-yard, 1000 yard, and 1650-yard freestyle events are swum as a yard is much shorter than a meter (100 yards equals 91.44 meters), while during the American long course season the 400 meter, 800 meter, and 1500-meter freestyle events are swum instead.

 Beginning each swimming season racing in short course allows for shorter distance races for novice swimmers.
 For example, in the short course season if a swimmer wanted to compete in a stroke they had just learned, a 25-yard/meter race is available to them, opposed to the long course season when they would need to be able to swim at least 50 meters of that new stroke in order to compete.